heroku/einstein-vision-node/README.md

 heroku open
 ```

-The app will default to the General Image identification model supplied by the Predictive Vision Service.
+The app defaults to the General Image identification model supplied by the Predictive Vision Service.
 If you [create your own model](#using-a-custom-model) you can use it by setting the config var:

 ```
 heroku config:set PREDICTIVE_VISION_MODEL_ID=$modelId